chrplr/gohello/README.md

 	git init
 	git remote add origin git@github.com:chrplr/gohello.git

-Commit it:
+    # Commit it:

     git add hello.go go.mod README.md
 	git commit -m 'first commit'
 	git tag v0.0.1
 	git branch -M main

-Then push the local repo to github:
+     # Push the local repo to github:

 	git push -u origin main

-Next time you make changes to the library's source code, use `git add`, `git commit` and `git push` to publish the new version on github.
+Next time you make changes to the library's source code, you will use `git add ...`, `git commit ...` and `git push` to publish the new version on github.

 ## Importing the module in another project

-Create a new go project, that is, an empty folder, at the same level as the `github.com` folder (that is, for me, in `$GOPATH/src`)

-    mkdir ~/GOROOT/src/myapp
-    cd ~/GOROOT/src/myapp

-Then create `main.go`:
+Let's create a new go project that make use of our library:

 ```
+mkdir ~/$GOPATH/src/myapp
+cd ~/$GOPATH/src/myapp

 cat <<EOF >main.go
 package main